Signals for vector-like leptons in an $S_3$-symmetric 2HDM at ILC: Collider Searches

 As we can achieve 5$\sigma$ significance with low integrated luminosity with cut-based analysis already, we refrain ourselves in performing the multivariate analysis.
 Comparing with the previous channels, this channel fares the best among all at 1 TeV ILC .

-We conclude this section by a thorough comparison of the four above mentioned channels.
+We conclude this section by a thorough comparison of the four aforementioned channels.
 We have quoted the required luminosity to probe the benchmark points with 5$\sigma$ significance by cut-based analysis only.
 From Table~\ref{compare}, it can be seen that out of the four channels, $4j+\mET~$ channel performs the best as it requires $< 2$ fb$^{-1}$ luminosity to probe the first three BP's and 27.7 fb$^{-1}$ luminosity to probe BP4 with $5\sigma$ significance. $1\ell + 2j+\mET$ channel performs the second best to probe the selected benchmarks.
 The benchmark points BP1, BP2, BP3 and BP4 can be probed with $5\sigma$ significance with luminosity 4, 3, 14 and 220 fb$^{-1}$ respectively in this mode.
 The third best performing channel is $2\ell+\mET$.
 To probe the first three benchmark points with $5\sigma$ significance one requires luminosity $< 25$ fb$^{-1}$.
 However, due to small effective cross-section, probing the BP4 at $5\sigma$, one requires 570 fb$^{-1}$ luminosity.
-The $4\ell+\mET$ channel performs the worst at ILC, since to achieve $5\sigma$ significance one require high luminosity.
+The $4\ell+\mET$ channel performs the worst at ILC although the background cross-sections are small.
+This is due to the fact that the effective production-cross section of signals in $4\ell+\mET$ channel is very small.
 Only for BP1 and BP2, $5\sigma$ significance can be achieved with 500 fb$^{-1}$ and 150 fb$^{-1}$ integrated luminosity respectively.
 Thus one can conclude that, the final states containing one or more jets, which are challenging to probe at LHC due to large backgrounds, turn out to be promising at ILC due to clean environment.
 We would like to mention here that these results can be improved by using the multivariate analysis.